Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 ---
 I am Ph.D. candidate in Economics at Georgetown University with almost 5 years of work experience in the Research Division at the Central Bank of Chile.

-I use empirical methods to look at an issue from multiple perspectives.
+Most of my work is to use empirical methods to look at an issue from multiple perspectives.